mayfrost/guides/X.md

 Productive, automated, scriptable, and minimal, Ratpoison is a strict tiling window manager using bindings similar to GNU Screen.
 A few of its benefits are.
 * No mouse used, all done by commands called by typing _"control"_ and _"t"_ at the same time, plus another key.
 * You can set your own bindings in the file _".ratpoisonrc"_ which is extremely friendly.
-* Extensible by scripts.
-The _"rpws"_ script for example adds multiple workspaces (comes by default), another script (_"expose.pl"_) gives a mozaic of current windows.
+* Extensible by [scripts](http://ratpoison.wxcvbn.org/cgi-bin/wiki.pl/Scripts).
+The _"rpws"_ script for example adds multiple workspaces (comes by default with Ratpoison), another script (_"[expose.pl](http://ratpoison.wxcvbn.org/cgi-bin/wiki.pl/expose.pl)"_) gives a mozaic of current windows.
+* Can temporarily switch to another window manager with the _"tmpwm"_ command for your comfort.
 * Full manual available from the terminal:
 `info ratpoison`
-* Can temporarily switch to another window manager with the _"tmpwm"_ command for your comfort.

 ### BASIC SHORTCUTS
 * Show the help cheatsheet: